TastyChickenLegs/DropMoreLoot/README.md

-### Loot Multiplier for Valheim
+### Loot Multiplier for Valheim - DropMoreLoot

-This is a rebirth of Castix old Loot Multiplier mod.
+This is a rebirth of Castix Loot Multiplier mod.
 Redone with permission from Castix  (SoCastix)
 He no longer had the source and gave me permission to rebuild it and release to the gaming community.

-This is mod multiplies loot drops when you destroy, kill or pick up something.
+This mod multiplies loot drops when you destroy, kill or pick up something.
 Drop multiplier can be configured.

 Installation (manual)